pfgray/paulgray.net/src/pages/2018-08-30---chainable-components/chainable-components.md

 </WithAuthentication>
 ```

 `WithAuthentication` will either produce the current user that is logged in, or render a login screen.
 This render prop can be used anywhere an application needs to define a view that should only be visible to logged in users.
-This render prop abstracts away the code that's used to produce a `user` object.
+In a sense, it abstracts away the logic that's used to produce a `user` value, and it "wraps" it in a render prop container.
 In order to access this value, we provide a callback which takes this value as a parameter.
 Using multiple Render Props together can get verbose and clumsy, leading to heavily nested code.

 Here's another example of the `withState` HOC from [recompose](https://github.com/acdlite/recompose):